sasdallas/reduceOS/README.md

 # What's the current stage?
 Adding memory mapping and adding multitasking

+# Compiling
+### Again, even though we were having trouble with Linux builds before, Windows builds are NOT supported.
+Use WSL, mingw-32, or MSys to build.

+**To build reduceOS, you need these packages:** `gcc`, `nasm`, `make`, `qemu-tools` (specifically `qemu-img`), and `qemu-system` (for running)

+The makefile of reduceOS has two main targets for building - `all` and `dbg`.\
+The target to actually build the OS is `all`.
+If you need to do further debugging, use `dbg` **as well as** `all` (dbg only outputs some debugging symbols)

+Run `make` to build the OS, or `make all dbg` if you're trying to debug it.

+Now that you have built the OS, you need to write to the image file.\
+Run `make img` to create an image and write to it.

+Finally, you need to launch the OS.
+This can be done in a variety of different ways, but the Makefile uses QEMU.\
+Run `make qemu` to launch QEMU and start the OS.

 # Known Bugs
 - **Very Annoying:** Keyboard buffer has trouble keeping up with all characters.
 - A little bit of disgusting code in `keyboardGetChar()` (unsure how to fix)